 Ruderalis plants usually flower 21 to 35 days after they begin to sprout leaves and are ready for harvest in another 49 to 77 days.
 Wild ruderalis plants likely began to flower quickly and automatically and developed their short, stocky stature due to the extreme environments found in their native habitat.

 Does ruderalis produce bud?

-Ruderalis plants do produce buds, though they tend to be small.
+Ruderalis plants do produce a few buds, though they tend to be small.

 Can I find ruderalis at a dispensary?

 People aren't likely to find ruderalis strains for sale at a dispensary because the species is generally of greater interest to growers.
 Autoflowering seeds, which have ruderalis lineage, may be available.